 Extraordinary brands have unique purposes and promises.
 However, what often sets greats apart is how they get to where they want to go.
 Here, the means are as important as the results.

 Clearly, the attributes are characteristic of your brand.
-These are values that are not negotiable for her and depend on the way you communicate, to the way your employees work.
+These are values

 A few years ago, Asana, the business process management platform, went through a reformulation of its brand, what we call rebranding in marketing.